 Receptionists greet visitors and clients, and deal with enquiries and requests.
 Their work includes administration tasks such as answering the telephone, scheduling appointments and keeping records.

 Receptionists usually earn

 $48K-$65K per year

-Pay for receptionists varies depending on experience and the type of duties.
+Pay for receptionists varies depending on their experience and duties.